Arizonian Tires: Silver Edition, All-Season Quality, and Size Specifications

 Built for Roads That Don’t Forgive

-Arizonian Tires started in a Phoenix garage back in 2008, when our founder got tired of replacing tires that couldn’t handle the brutal combination of scorching asphalt and rocky desert terrain.
-We make tires specifically engineered for the American Southwest — because what works in Seattle doesn’t always cut it in Scottsdale.
-Every tire we produce goes through heat testing at 140°F and gets hammered on the same unforgiving roads you drive every day.
+We make tires specifically engineered for the American Southwest—and I mean specifically.
+What works great in Seattle absolutely doesn’t cut it when it’s 120 degrees in Scottsdale.
+Every damn tire we produce goes through heat testing at a ridiculous $140^{\circ}\text{F}$.
+Then we hammer them on the same unforgiving roads you drive every single day.
+We don’t mess around.

 Help Make Things Better